 The Blanco telescope is probably most famous for its use in the discovery of cosmic acceleration in 1998 by two teams of scientists who studied supernovae in distant galaxies.
 The 2011 Nobel Prize in physics was awarded to Saul Perlmutter, Adam Riess, and Brian Schmidt for this discovery.

 CTIO is located east of the city of La Serena on the Pacific Coast of Chile in north central Chile about 285 miles (460 km) north of Santiago.
 CTIO is at the top of a mountain in the Chilean Andes at 7,200 feet (2,200 meters).
 This region is extremely dry and has clear nights necessary for deep-space imaging.
 It is also far enough from cities and towns to avoid significant light pollution.

-The facility is operated by the Association of Universities for Research in Astronomy (AURA) and funded by the U.S. National Science Foundation (NSF) through the National Observational Astronomy organization (NOAO).
+The facility is operated by the Association of Universities for Research in Astronomy (AURA) and funded by the U.S. National Science Foundation (NSF) through the National Optical Astronomy Observatory (NOAO).
 The trip up the to the mountaintop typically takes about two hours from the La Serena airport or from the AURA compound, where astronomers working at CTIO or for Gemini reside, work and collaborate.

 There exist several other telescope facilities at CTIO for many kinds of astronomy, astrophysics and cosmology.
 Astronomers from all over the world use these facilities, as well as DECam.
 Astronomers sleep during the day in the dormitories, and food is prepared for them by Chilean chefs.
 There is an experienced support staff for the CTIO instruments: they help maintain the instruments and operate the telescopes.
 Finally, there are several smaller ‘neighbors’ who share the mountaintop with staff and visiting astronomers — zorros (foxes), viscachas (similar to a jack rabbit) and many others.